jermp/pthash/README.md

 An Example Benchmark
 -----

-The script `script/run_benchmark.sh` runs the 4 trade-off configurations (encoder, alpha, c) described in Section 5.2 of the paper [1] on 100M and 1000M keys.
+The script `script/run_benchmark.sh` runs the 4 trade-off configurations (encoder, alpha, lambda) described in Section 5.2 of the paper [1] on 100M and 1000M keys.

 C-C stands for "compact-compact" encoder; D-D for "dictionary-dictionary"; and EF for "Elias-Fano".